• Class of 2029 Course Registration Form

 • Required: Group 1 Language

-You must take one Group 1 Language course each year of high school, and you must earn a C or better in all 4 of your English classes to stay on track for the Indiana Academic Honors Diploma.
+You must take one Group 1 Language course each year of high school, and you must earn a C or better in all 4 of your English classes to stay on track for the New Indiana Diploma: Enrollment with Honors Plus Seal.

 • Required: Group 2 Language

-You continue your four-year world language sequence and must earn a C or better at each stage in the sequence to stay on track for the Academic Honors Diploma.
+You continue your four-year world language sequence and must earn a C or better at each stage in the sequence to stay on track for the New Indiana Diploma: Enrollment with Honors Plus Seal.

 You can only make one choice on this page.
 However, if you want to request a second world language for your year-long sophomore elective, you certainly may do so.
 Simply indicate which class you wish to take in the box marked "Additional Courses" near the end of the form and include this class on the list of your course choices in the final box marked "Summary."